MichelCodes123/quick-voice/docs/README.md

 ## Core Features
 Quick voice supports the following :
+- Quick and easy invoice creation tools
 - Support for up to 5 different businesses/ sender profiles
 - Invoice summary per preset

+Soon to be Added:
 - Useful data analytics such as..
     - Average invoice total
     - Average number of items invoiced